unicef/publicgoods-toolkit/policy.md

 and re-use, that is, to create an environment with a different default.

-The specifics of open source licensing are discussed in [Major Software Licenses and License Categories](#foss-licensing).
+More specifics of different open source licensing approaches are discussed in [Major Software Licenses and License Categories](#foss-licensing).

 ### Copyright Policy